dzharii/awesome-elasticsearch/README.md

 * [9 Tips on ElasticSearch Configuration for High Performance](https://www.loggly.com/blog/nine-tips-configuring-elasticsearch-for-high-performance/)
 * [Docker and elasticsearch blog post series](http://blog.codingtimes.com/tag/elasticSearch/) by blog.codingtimes.com
 * [Best Practices in AWS](https://www.elastic.co/guide/en/elasticsearch/plugins/master/cloud-aws-best-practices.html)
+* [How to Secure Elasticsearch and Kibana](https://www.mapr.com/blog/how-secure-elasticsearch-and-kibana) with NGINX, LDAP and SSL :lock:

 ## Scalable Infrastructure and performance
 * [Tuning data ingestion performance for Elasticsearch on Azure](https://azure.microsoft.com/en-us/documentation/articles/guidance-elasticsearch-tuning-data-ingestion-performance/) - and not only for Azure.
 That's a great article about Elasticsearch Performance testing by example